liliakai/admin-guide/build.md

 If you decided to build your own binary from the PhishDetect Node source code, you will need to have a working **Go 1.11+** environment configured.
 Please refer to official documentation on how to install the most recent version of Go on your system of choice.
 If your system doesn't provide binary packages for recent versions of Go you might have to build Go from sources as well (in that case, you might want to consider using something like [GVM](https://github.com/moovweb/gvm)).
 If so, keep in mind you might need some minimum requirements, such as at least 1GB of memory.
+You should also make sure that you have added your $GOPATH to your executable path so that you can execute installed binaries.

+You can install the dependent packages using apt on linux:

+    sudo apt install pkg-config libyara-dev libyara3

+If your version of libyara is < 3.8 you will have to add a tag in the makefile for go-yara to compile properly.

+    $(FLAGS_LINUX) packr build -tags yara3.7 -o $(BUILD_FOLDER)/linux/phishdetect-node

 You should also have some `git` and `make` installed.
 On Debian-based systems you can install them using:

     sudo apt install git make

 At this point, you should have a working Go 1.11+ build system.
 Clone the git repository for PhishDetect Node: